HRYoNG/DeepRL_Project2/Report.md

 # Ideas for Future Work
-Advanced algorithms such as Trust Region Policy Optimization (TRPO), Truncated Natural Policy Gradient (TNPG) can achieve better performance.([Benchmark](https://arxiv.org/abs/1604.06778))
+Advanced algorithms such as Trust Region Policy Optimization (TRPO), Truncated Natural Policy Gradient (TNPG) can achieve better performance according to [Benchmark](https://arxiv.org/abs/1604.06778).

 Distributed Distributional Deterministic Policy Gradients ([D4PG](https://openreview.net/forum?id=SyZipzbCb)) algorithm as another method for adapting DDPG can be used for this continuous control project.